Lot4Fun/DLISE/README.md

 #### Prediction

-1. Set path to trained weights at the `trained_weight_path` in the `config.json` created in train phase.
+1. Set path to trained weights at the `trained_weight_path` in the `config.json` created in the train phase.

     ```json
     "predict": {